-Beginning fall 2019, registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to Carolina Nursing’s online Health Care Leadership and Administration (HCLA) Master’s Program.
+Beginning fall 2019, registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to Carolina Nursing’s online Health Care Leadership and Administration (HCLA) MSN Program.

-This newly online HCLA program of study will include required on campus immersion experiences each semester.
+On campus immersion experiences may be required each semester.
 The immersion experiences will provide students the opportunity to engage face-to-face with faculty, peers, and health care leaders during 1–5 day sessions, supporting program objectives and growth toward professional goals.